ENIGMA: Evolutionary Non-Isometric Geometry Matching: Results

 \subsection{Datasets and Evaluation}

 Our method computes a sparse correspondence and a functional map that can be used as input to existing semi-automatic methods such as~\cite{RHM}, that we use in this paper.

-We demonstrate the results of our method on two datasets with different properties.
+\paragraph{Datasets.} We demonstrate the results of our method on two datasets with different properties.
 The SHREC'07 dataset~\cite{shrec07} contains a variety of non-isometric shapes as well as ground truth sparse correspondence between manually selected landmarks.
 This dataset is suitable to demonstrate the advantages of our method, since we address the highly non-isometric case.
 The recent dataset SHREC'19~\cite{SHREC19} contains shapes of the same semantic class but different topologies, that we use to demonstrate our results in such challenging cases.

-Quantitatively evaluating sparse correspondence on this dataset is challenging, since the given sparse ground truth does not necessarily coincide with the computed landmarks.
+\paragraph{Quantitative evaluation.} Quantitatively evaluating sparse correspondence on these datasets is challenging, since the given sparse ground truth does not necessarily coincide with the computed landmarks.
 We therefore quantitatively evaluate the results after post processing, where we use the same post processing for all methods (if a method produces sparse correspondence we compute functional maps using these landmarks and run RHM~\cite{RHM} to extract a pointwise map, and if a method produces a pointwise map we apply RHM directly).
 Since we initialize RHM with a functional map or a dense map, we use the Euclidean rather than the geodesic embedding that was used in their paper, that is only needed when the initialization is very coarse.
-We use the evaluation protocol suggested by Kim et al.~\cite{kim2011blended}, where the x axis is a geodesic distance between a ground truth correspondence and a computed correspondence, and the y axis is the percentage of correspondences with less than x error.
-We also allow symmetries, as suggested by Kim et al.~\cite{kim2011blended}, by computing the error w.r.t. both the ground truth correspondence and the symmetric map (that is given), and using the map with the lower error as ground truth for comparison.
+We use the evaluation protocol suggested by Kim et al.~\shortcite{kim2011blended}, where the $x$ axis is a geodesic distance between a ground truth correspondence and a computed correspondence, and the $y$ axis is the percentage of correspondences with less than $x$ error.
+We also allow symmetries, as suggested by Kim et al.~\shortcite{kim2011blended}, by computing the error w.r.t. both the ground truth correspondence and the symmetric map (that is given), and using the map with the lower error as ground truth for comparison.